ECOL300 Methods in Natural Sciences

 After completing the course, students will be better equipped to judge, select and define problems suitable for scientific studies, identify and gather relevant information, formulate scientific questions and hypotheses to investigate, deduce predictions for testing, plan how the data should be collected, plan and conduct laboratory or field studies/experiments, and analyse and interpret data and present results in suitable formats.
 Further, students should be able to present, explain and justify their work in a Master's thesis with a summary, introduction, methods, results, discussion and references following accepted scientific standards and conventions.
 Based on these lessons students should be better able to recognise and weigh strengths and weaknesses in scientific studies more generally.

 Students will gain an increased awareness and appreciation of how research is conducted and of the standards, knowledge and skills required.
-Competency in doing research and engaging with science and scientists will be improved.
+Competency in doing and planning research and engaging with science and scientists will be improved.

 The teachers are present or available for individual questions during the lab exercises, and also during lectures and normal office hours.